MateoGret/Global-Effects-of-Road-Development-on-Land-Use-Change_-MateoGret/README.md

 - **ΔLU_totalᵢ:** proportion of cell area that changed land-use class
 - **ΔLU_forest→agricultureᵢ**, **ΔLU_agriculture→urbanᵢ**, etc.

+To simplify the analysis, land-use classes will be reclassified into two categories: “used land” (cropland, built-up) and “unused land” (forest, natural vegetation).
+This binary classification will reduce complexity and highlight transitions from natural to human-modified areas.

 #### 2. Derive Continuous Road Variables
 From the GRIP dataset, calculate for each 1 km grid cell:
 - **RoadDensityᵢ = total road length (km) / cell area (km²)**